tatatitutatuay/tatatitutatuay/README.md

 - [🔗 https://github.com/Darjeeling47/Friday-Act-Backend](#)

 ### 2. **Automatic Planting**
-An IoT system with an embedding server to transfer data from hardware to a web server.
-Also created a LINE webhook for messaging API.
+An IoT system with an embedded server to transfer data from hardware to a web server.
+Also created a LINE webhook for the messaging API.
 - **Tech Stack**: Python, Flask, LINE Messaging API
 - [🔗 https://github.com/tatatitutatuay/ineedyourwater](#) | [🌐 https://ineedyourwater.vercel.app/](#)